Andre601/Math-Expansion/README.md

 ## Config options
 The expansion adds a few specific settings to the config.yml of PlaceholderAPI, which can be changed if desired.

+### Debug
+The Debug option enables or disables the expansion's debug mode.
+With debug enabled will warnings also print an exception, if the warning is a result of an exception.

+This is mostly useful for support and could increase your server log files.

 ### Precision
 The default precision to use.
 A precision of 2 would result in the numbers showing as `#.##`, 3 results in `#.###`, etc.